-In our work \cite{Anikushin2022Semigroups}, we illustrated the problem by means of a scalar delay equation and showed that the trace formula being applied in the standard metric leads to uninformative trace numbers (no decay of volumes can be observed from them).
-Anticipating results of the present paper, let us mention that in Section \ref{SEC: DimensionEstimatesViaLiouvDelayEqs} we give a satisfactory resolution for the problem for a large class of delay equations in $\mathbb{R}^{n}$ with discrete delays by constructing a constant adapted metric in which one can always effectively observe decay of high-dimensional volumes.
-At least in the case of scalar equations with a single delay considered in Sections \ref{SEC: Mackey-GlassDimEst} and \ref{SEC: PertSuarezSchopfDimEstimate}, the resulting estimates are asymptotically sharp as the delay value tends to infinity.
-To the best of our knowledge, this is the first time when effective dimension estimates are obtained for chaotic attractors of delay equations.
+In our work \cite{Anikushin2022Semigroups}, we illustrated the problem by means of a scalar delay equation and demonstrated that applying the trace formula in the standard metric yields uninformative trace numbers, as no decay of volumes can be observed from them.
+Anticipating the results of the present paper, we note that in Section \ref{SEC: DimensionEstimatesViaLiouvDelayEqs} we provide a satisfactory resolution to this problem for a large class of delay equations in $\mathbb{R}^{n}$ with discrete delays by constructing constant adapted metrics that always allow effective observation of the decay of high-dimensional volumes.
+In the case of scalar equations with a single delay, as considered in Sections \ref{SEC: Mackey-GlassDimEst} and \ref{SEC: PertSuarezSchopfDimEstimate}, the resulting estimates are asymptotically sharp as the delay tends to infinity.
+To the best of our knowledge, this is the first time effective dimension estimates have been obtained for chaotic attractors of delay equations.

-Nevertheless, let us proceed to discussing other approaches.
+Nevertheless, let us continue to discuss other approaches.

-In \cite{Anikushin2022Semigroups}, it was developed a comparison principle for autonomous scalar equations with monotone feedback by combining the Ergodic Variational Principle for subadditive families (see Appendix \ref{APP: EVPNonCompact}) with the results on monotonicity properties of compound cocycles obtained by J.~Mallet-Paret and R.D.~Nussbaum \cite{MalletParretNussbaum2013} and the Poincar\'{e}-Bendixson theory (see J.~Mallet-Paret and G.R.~Sell \cite{MalletParetSell1996}) for such equations.
-This principle allows to compare the largest uniform Lyapunov exponent of compound cocycles with the spectrum of some stationary equations that can be analyzed directly or with the aid of numerical experiments.
-However, scalar equations, not to mention systems of such equations, with chaotic behavior are out of the scope of this principle.
+In \cite{Anikushin2022Semigroups}, a comparison principle was developed for autonomous scalar equations with monotone feedback by combining the Ergodic Variational Principle for subadditive families (see Appendix \ref{APP: EVPNonCompact}) with the results on monotonicity properties of compound cocycles obtained by Mallet-Paret and Nussbaum \cite{MalletParretNussbaum2013}, as well as the Poincar\'{e}--Bendixson theory for such equations due to Mallet-Paret and Sell \cite{MalletParetSell1996}.
+This principle allows for the comparison of the largest uniform Lyapunov exponent of compound cocycles with the spectrum of certain stationary equations that can be analyzed directly or with the aid of numerical experiments.
+However, scalar equations, not to mention systems of such equations, with chaotic behavior fall outside the scope of this principle.